profile

 Or at least enough to cover our caffeine addiction.

-I am silently celebrating that I'm no longer that socially awkward dude who's always overwhelmed by fear of people.
+I am silently celebrating that I'm no longer that socially awkward person who's always overwhelmed by fear of people.

 But all my excitement and celebrations disappear the moment I see the university media team visiting each booth and interviewing everyone at the booth individually